sangita-mitra/Cost-of-Living-Analysis/README.md

 # Cost-of-Living-Analysis

 # Problem Statement
-The objective of this project i sto analyze the cost of livings in different regions of the world.
+The objective of this project is to analyze the cost of livings in different regions of the world.
 Some key points to focus -

 - Analyze the amount of money to survive in different geographical areas.
 - Comparing the cost of living in different cities.